PeculiarVentures/xadesjs/README.md

 XAdESjs works with any browser that suppports  Web Crypto.

-For Node you will need to use [node-webcrypto-ossl](https://github.com/PeculiarVentures/node-webcrypto-ossl) or [node-webcrypto-p11](https://github.com/PeculiarVentures/node-webcrypto-p11).
+For Node you will need to use a polyfill for Web Crypto such as [node-webcrypto-ossl](https://github.com/PeculiarVentures/node-webcrypto-ossl) or [node-webcrypto-p11](https://github.com/PeculiarVentures/node-webcrypto-p11).

 Unless you are working with a PKCS #11 device you probably want [node-webcrypto-ossl](https://github.com/PeculiarVentures/node-webcrypto-ossl), to install it: